45ACC/45ACC.github.io/excursion.md

 ## shopping

+> [!TIP]
 >  Wandering down any of Market Street, South Terrace or High Street, you will find plenty of  Fremantle original stores worth a perusal.
 Some suggestions...

 * [Elizabeth's Secondhand bookshop](https://www.elizabethsbookshop.com.au).
 Used book store with plenty of options to rifle though.
 * [Bill Campell's Books](http://bill-campbell-books.edan.io/) For whatever you can't find at Elizabeth's.